 In 1980, while on vacation in Tahiti, Joe Dassin died suddenly.
 The cause of death was a heart attack, and it was completely unexpected.
 Tragically, he was survived not only by his wife and two sons but by his parents.

 His ineffable charm and smoldering vocal prowess are as potent in his music today as they ever were.
-Although his illustrious career was cut short far too soon, Joe Dassin leaves behind him an extensive and much-loved body of work.
+Due to the heart attack, his illustrious career was cut short far too soon, but Joseph Ira Dassin leaves behind him an extensive and much-loved body of work.